redsoxfan0219/portfolio/content/en/docs/guides/commandlineintro/index.md

 ### What Are Flags?

-With `ls` we learned that "arguments" can be passed to a command.
+With `ls` you learned that "arguments" can be passed to a command.
 Arguments tell the computer on what object (file, directory, etc.) it should perform an action.

-"Flags" can also be passed to a command.
+You can also pass "flags" to a command.
 Flags provide the computer additional information on options or settings you would like to apply to the command.
-Flags are usually signalled by a leading hyphen (e.g., `-b`), though some flags use two hyphens (e.g., `--version`).
+Flags are usually signalled by a leading hyphen (e.g., `-b`).
+Some flags use two hyphens (e.g., `--version`).

 ### Listing All Contents of a Directory